NTUFQ/Scribble-It-/README.md

 - Step 2: Build with Xcode
  - Go to the folder
  - Open the .xcodeproj in Xcode
+ - Double-click the project at the left sidebar
+ - Set General -> Signing -> Team in the center panel (You may add your apple account.)
  - Connect your iDevice to your Mac
  - Choose your device at the top left corner
  - Click the play button